 This service is available daily during the summer season and is operated by two ferry companies (KRILO and JADROLINIJA).
 The journey time on this route is 4 hours 30 minutes with stops on the islands of Mljet, Korcula, Hvar and Brac along the way.

 KRILO CATAMARAN runs between Dubrovnik and Split with stops on the islands of Mljet (Pomena), Korcula, Hvar and Brac (Milna).
 This service is operated by comfortable and superfast catamarans which sails from Dubrovnik to Split in 4 hours 25 minutes.

 Catamarans depart from Split port in the morning and returns from Dubrovnik in the afternoon hours.
 CHECK PRICES and BOOK catamaran tickets HERE.

-Croatian state company Jadrolinija operates catamaran route between Dubrovnik and Split from June until mid-October each year.
-This catamaran departs in the morning from Dubrovnik port and sails to Split with stops on Korcula, Hvar and Brac (Bol).
-It returns in the afternoon the same way.
-This catamaran is ideal for making a day trip to the islands.
-Tickets can be bought from every Jadrolinija ticket office or online.
-Check the detailed sailing schedule and ticket prices here.
+JADROLINIJA CATAMARAN runs between Dubrovnik and Split from June until mid-October each year.
+This catamaran departs in the morning from Dubrovnik port and sails to Split with stops on the islands of Korcula, Hvar and Brac (Bol) alongway.